pippinbarr/cart253/guides/git-cheatsheet.md

 You can't really do this on GitHub Desktop.

-#### Atom
+#### VS Code

-In the History listed at the bottom right, click the "Undo" button next to the commit.
+Click the "three dots" at the top right of the Source Control pane then go to `Commit > Undo Last Commit`.

 #### Command line